GiacomoSalvadori/visual-scripting-gd1/README.md

 - Game objects and components
 - Visual scripting: does it worth?
 Unity and visual scripting
 - Let's start: implement an elevator!
+- Monobehaviour is your friend: Start and Update